latest nhpb_banner 1__compressed

 Career counseling and employment services

 The Job Training Partnership Program is offered in partnership with many non-profits, local businesses and government agencies.
 The main purpose is to increase the employability of economically disadvantaged adults and youths.
 It coordinates and can lead to the development of good work habits and basic work skills.
-Access services such as resume review, job search, counseling, and sign up for workshops on computer training.
+Access services such as resume review, job search, counseling, a free gas card as well as car to get to a job, and sign up for workshops on computer training along with transportation.
+More on free car from an auto dealer.

-The Louisiana Workforce Investment Act can provide unemployed and qualified individuals with various services, including skills training and information on job opportunities.
-Clients of a nonprofit community action agency, or enrollees in the WIA, can get information and access to resources to help them find a job.
+The Louisiana Workforce Innovation and Opportunity Act can provide unemployed and qualified individuals with various services, including skills training and information on job opportunities.
+Clients of a nonprofit community action agency, or enrollees in the WIOA, can get information and access to resources to help them find a job.
 Sign up for career counseling and other support.
 Increasing employment and income is a key to overcoming poverty.
 Some people may also qualify for training and scholarship vouchers.
 More on job training in Louisiana.

 Locations of community action agencies in Louisiana near you